 Younger campers participate in smaller group activities throughout the day to offer them the additional support and supervision that they might need.
 Grove campers enjoy specialized activities geared toward kindergarten and first-grade age groups.

 We offer an exciting variety of activities throughout the day.
 Our co-ed groups are coordinated by age, so activities can be tailored to meet the needs of all campers.
 The camp has three divisions: Forest, Ocean, and Jungle.
 Within the divisions, small groups of campers follow a pre-established, well-rounded daily schedule that offers the opportunity to try a variety of activities during the camp session.
 There’s also a chance each day for campers to select, with guidance from their counselor, a group choice activity period.

 Leaders in Training

-For participants completing 10th or 11th grade and who are interested in working at camp.
+For participants completing 9-11 grade and who are interested in working at camp.
 Participants must be 15 years or older by the start date of camp.

 Service Corps members are teens who have demonstrated strong leadership skills as well as a strong desire to work at camp.
 Teens complete a Crossroads Staff Application and traditional interview process and serve as ‘Junior Counselors’ throughout the summer.
 Service Corps are paired with full counselors and work on helping to provide engaging activities in a variety of program areas for our youth.